 El Caracol

-This small yet significant structure is believed to have served as a primitive weather warning system.
+This small structure is believed to have served as a primitive weather warning system.
 Its unique conch-shaped design allowed strong winds to pass through openings, producing a whistling sound that may have alerted the Maya to approaching hurricanes.